Yusuf-117/goat-tech-code-test-be/README.md

 # Campaign Task Manager API - Debugging & Development Challenge

 ## Your Mission

+We are Goat Agency, the worlds best Influencer Marketing Agency and we need a task manager for our campaign delivery teams.

-This partially built Rails API acts as the server for the front end task repo (https://github.com/Ibex-CRM/goat-tech-code-test-fe).
-You need to:
+This partially built Rails API acts as the server for the front end task repo (https://github.com/Ibex-CRM/goat-tech-code-test-fe) and to complete it, you need to:
 1. **Fix bugs** in the existing Campaign functionality (9 bugs total)
 2. **Build the Task model** from scratch (model, controller, routes, migrations)
-3. **FRONT END** complete the front end repo (https://github.com/Ibex-CRM/goat-tech-code-test-fe)
+3. **FRONT END**: complete the front end repo (https://github.com/Ibex-CRM/goat-tech-code-test-fe)
 4. **BONUS**: Add user relationships to tasks (created_by and assigned_to)

 ## Setup Instructions